CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 ???
 Question "Explanining the quadrants"

     - **Tutorials**: Lessons!
-Tutorials are lessons that take the reader by the hand through a series of steps to complete a project of some kind.
+Tutorials are lessons that take the reader by the hand to understand how the basics of a tool work.
 They are what your project needs in order to show a beginner that they can achieve something with it.
+The techical teaching we do in FOSS are mostly tutorials.
+For example, we do simple tutorials to teach the mechanics of version control.
     - **How-to-guides**: Recipes!
-How-to-guides take the reader through the steps required to solve a real-world problem.
+How-to-guides take the reader through the steps required to acheive a specific outcome or answer a specific question.
+An example how-to-guide could be a guide on how to install a specific software on a specific operating system.
-    - **References**: Guides!
-References offer technical descriptions of the machinery and how to operate it.
+    - **References**: References offer technical descriptions of the machinery and how to operate it.
 References have one job only: to describe.
 They are code-determined, because ultimately that’s what they describe: key classes, functions, APIs, and so they should list things like functions, fields, attributes and methods, and set out how to use them.
     - **Explanation**: Discussions!
 The aims of explanations are to clarify and illuminate a particular topic by broadening the documentation’s coverage of a topic.

-!!! tip "Furthermore, one of the main issues with documentation usually becomes keeping documents up-to-date.
-Here are some tips one can keep in mind to address the issue:"

-    - **Data Lifecycle Planning**: Develop a clear data management and documentation plan at the outset of the research project to ensure consistency and continuity.
-    - **Version Control**: Use version control systems like Git for code and documentation to track changes, facilitate collaboration, and maintain a history of updates.
-    - **Workflows and Automation**: Explore automation tools for documentation, such as generating metadata from data headers or embedding documentation within code using tools like [GitHub pages](https://pages.github.com/), [Sphinx](https://www.sphinx-doc.org/en/master/) and [LaTeX](https://www.latex-project.org/).
-    - **Collaborative Documentation Platforms**: Employ collaborative platforms like [Overleaf](https://www.overleaf.com/) or [Google Docs](https://www.google.com/docs/about/) to enable multiple researchers to contribute to and update documentation.
-    - **Documentation Reviews**: Schedule regular documentation reviews within research teams to identify gaps or outdated information and address them promptly.

 ### Public Repositories for Documentation

+On Github, good documentation starts with a robust ReadMe file.
+The ReadMe file is the first thing that people see when they visit your repository.
+It is a good place to explain what your project does, how to use it, and how to contribute to it.
+Here is an [example](https://github.com/jeffgillan/geospatial_pipeline).

+Also on Github, you can use the Wiki feature to create a separate space for documentation.
+The Wiki is a place to document your project in a way that is separate from the code.
+Here is an [example](https://github.com/ua-datalab/Geospatial_Workshops/wiki)

-This website is rendered using [:simple-github: GitHub Pages](https://pages.github.com/){target=_blank} using [:simple-markdown: MkDocs](https://www.mkdocs.org/){target=_blank} and the [Material](https://squidfunk.github.io/mkdocs-material/){target=_blank} theme for MkDocs.
+The FOSS website is rendered using [:simple-github: GitHub Pages](https://pages.github.com/){target=_blank} using [:simple-markdown: MkDocs](https://www.mkdocs.org/){target=_blank} and the [Material](https://squidfunk.github.io/mkdocs-material/){target=_blank} theme for MkDocs.

+[:simple-markdown: Material MkDocs](https://squidfunk.github.io/mkdocs-material/){target=_blank} is a Material Design theme for MkDocs, a static site generator geared towards (technical) project documentation.

 Other popular website generators for GitHub Pages are [:simple-jekyll: Jekyll Theme](https://jekyllrb.com/){target=_blank} or [:simple-bootstrap: Bootstrap.js](https://getbootstrap.com/){target=_blank}.

 [:simple-readthedocs: ReadTheDocs.org](https://readthedocs.org/){target=_blank} has become a popular tool for developing web-based documentation.
 Think of RTD as "Continuous Documentation".
+Here is example documentation of Pytorch using ReadTheDocs: [PyTorch](https://pytorch.org/docs/stable/index.html){target=_blank}.

 [:material-book-arrow-down: Bookdown](https://bookdown.org/){target=_blank} is an open-source R package that facilitates writing books and long-form articles/reports with R Markdown.